 Extra Socks and Underpants

 I packed a pair for each day because having clean socks and undies was one thing I wasn’t going to compromise on!
-The Adventurists had mailed a pair of “special undies” as a tester for the derby the year I competed, but I found them to be useless so I stuck to my normal “granny panty” cotton types.
+The Adventurists had even mailed a pair of “special undies” as a tester for the derby the year I competed.
+Unfortunately I found them to be useless so I stuck to my normal “granny panty” cotton types.
 I don’t know why I didn’t chaff and everyone else seemed too… but hey, whatever works, right?

 A letter in English translated to Mongolian